Belvedere College: Facilities

-Belvedere has a 25 metre 5-lane indoor swimming pool, gym, restaurant and refectory, music suite, learning resource centre, museum, chapel and oratory, 3 hard tennis courts (Cabra Sports Ground), 1 astroturf (Distillery Road) and 5 grass rugby pitches (Cabra Sports Ground), a cricket pitch (Cabra Sports Ground), 1 grass soccer pitch (Cabra Sports Ground), 1 astro 7-a-side football pitch on top of the O'Reilly Theatre and a 60m 8-lane tartan roof-top running track (Kerr Wing).
-The O'Reilly theatre is also a professional standard 590-seat theatre with a motorised stage and retractable seating.
+Belvedere has a 25-metre 5-lane indoor swimming pool, gym (with markings and equipment for cricket practice, basketball, badminton and volleyball), restaurant and refectory, music suite, learning resource centre, museum and chapel and oratory at its main campus.
+In addition, its Cabra Sports Ground holds three hard-surface tennis courts, five grass rugby pitches, a cricket field, and a grass soccer pitch, while at Distillery Road there is an astroturf pitch.
+An astroturf 7-a-side football pitch was built on top of the O'Reilly Theatre, and a 60-metre 8-lane tartan roof-top running track above the Kerr Wing.

+The O'Reilly theatre is a professional standard 590-seat theatre with a motorised stage and retractable seating.
 It is used to stage school plays and musicals but has also been used by RTÉ, TV3 and an assortment of dramatic organisations and hosted live audience TV shows such as The Panel and Tonight with Vincent Browne.

 The school also has three computer labs, cabled and wireless networking to every classroom, and other IT features including dedicated networks for the library and certain functions.

 In 2004, Belvedere opened the Dargan Moloney Science and Technology Block, which has state-of-the-art laboratories, lecture theatres and IT hubs.

-Charitable activities
+Extra curricular activities

+Charities

-The school has a wide range of charitable activities.
+The school undertakes a number of charitable activities.
 Some students travel with the annual Dublin Diocesan, Meath Diocesan and Oblate Pilgrimages to Lourdes, France, to assist the elderly and the disabled.
 Belvedere's St Vincent de Paul Society is one of the largest among secondary schools in Ireland, organising activities such as old-folks events and a weekly soup run in inner city Dublin.
 Beginning in 1981, some students have undertaken a charity walk from Dublin to Galway each summer to raise funds for Irish Guide Dogs for the Blind, St Francis Hospice, and The Temple Street Children's University Hospital, located very near the school.
 The "block-pull", as it is known, has raised over €70,000 in a single event.

 An annual charitable fundraising event held by the college is the "Belvedere Sleep-Out", which takes place from 22 to 24 December each year.
 Students "go homeless" on Dublin's O'Connell Street for three days and two nights.
 The Sleep-Out is run primarily by students from the college, with the assistance of a number of teachers and past pupils, to raise funds for Focus Ireland, The Home Again Society, and Father Peter McVerry's Society for homeless boys.
 The students fast for 24 hours during the Sleep-Out.
 The culmination is Christmas Eve midnight mass in the college chapel.
 In 2015, the event raised over €189,000 over the Christmas period for the charities.
 This record was broken in 2016, when the event raised €225,021 for the charities.

-However, in 2022, the Belvedere College Sleepout became a huge national story and was promoted across multiple platforms and set a new All Time record of over €304,000.
+In 2022, the Belvedere College Sleepout set a new all-time record of over €304,000.